atsatsos97/flashggFinalFit/Background/README.md

   'catOffset':0, # add offset to category numbers (useful for categories from different allData.root files)
-  'ext':'test', # extension to add to output directory 'year':'combined', # Use combined when merging all years in category (for plots)
+  'ext':'test', # extension to add to output directory 'year':'combined', # Use combined when merging all years in category (for plots) 'mass':'GeV' # mass used in sliding window configs

   # Job submission options
   'batch':'IC', # [condor,SGE,IC,local]